digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 **Note:**
 You should **NOT** expose `Grafana` to `public` network (eg. create an ingress mapping or `LB` service) with `default` login/password.

-Next, please follow below steps:
+Next, open a web browser on [localhost:3000](http://localhost:3000), and follow below steps:

 1. Click the `Settings` gear from the left panel.
 2. Select `Data sources`.